-Although all three magistrates have an equal responsibility in the decision making process, the chairman (in the middle) is the one that speaks on behalf of them all.
+Although all three magistrates have an equal responsibility in the decision making process, the presiding justice (in the middle) is the one that speaks on behalf of them all while in court.
 The magistrates who sit either side are called wingers.
-The chairman is usually the more experienced and has undertaken additional training to take on this role.
+The presiding justice is an experienced magistrate who has undertaken additional training to take on this role.

 Magistrates listen very carefully to everything that everyone has to say in open court.

 Magistrates have to decide if someone is guilty or innocent, whether a defendant should be allowed to have bail and the appropriate sentence when defendants either plead or are found guilty.

 Magistrates hear over 90% of criminal cases ranging from assault and criminal damage cases to drink driving and football-related offences and many more.
 To see the full range of common offences dealt with in magistrates' courts visit the Sentencing Council website to view the Magistrates' Court Sentencing Guidelines document.